boisgera/-A-beginner-s-guide-to-countable-ordinals/Ordinals and Ordinal Hierarchies.md

 ### Maps between well-ordered sets

 A set with a total ordering is called a totally ordered set.
-A map f between two totally ordered sets X and Y is called an *order-isomorphism* if it is a bijection and f(x)\< f(y) if and only if x\< y.
+A map f between two totally ordered sets $X$ and Y is called an *order-isomorphism* if it is a bijection and f(x)< f(y) if and only if x< y.
 In other words, it is an invertible map that preserves order.
-If there is an order-isomorphism between X and Y then X and Y are said to be *order-isomorphic* .
+If there is an order-isomorphism between $X$ and Y then $X$ and Y are said to be *order-isomorphic* .

-Let X be a well-ordered set.
-An *initial segment* of X is a subset of the form I(z)={x:x\< z}.
-A very important fact about well-ordered sets is the following: if X and Y are well-ordered sets then either X is order-isomorphic to Y or one of X and Y is order-isomorphic to an initial segment of the other.
+Let $X$ be a well-ordered set.
+An *initial segment* of $X$ is a subset of the form I(z)={x:x< z}.
+A very important fact about well-ordered sets is the following: if $X$ and Y are well-ordered sets then either $X$ is order-isomorphic to Y or one of $X$ and Y is order-isomorphic to an initial segment of the other.
 Here is (a sketch of) how to prove it.

-Roughly what we want to do is to take the smallest element of X and pair it with the smallest element of Y, then the next smallest then the next smallest and so on.
+Roughly what we want to do is to take the smallest element of $X$ and pair it with the smallest element of Y, then the next smallest then the next smallest and so on.
 Of course, this \`and so on\' is one of our problematic ones, because we may need to pair off the omegath smallest elements and so on well beyond infinity.
 However, we can avoid getting into those details by using the well-ordering property.

-Let Z be the set of all z in X such that I(z) is order-isomorphic to an initial segment of Y. If z is in Z and w\< z then it is easy to see that w is in Z. Hence, either Z is all of X or it is the initial segment I(u), where u is the least element of X that does not belong to Z.
+Let Z be the set of all z in $X$ such that I(z) is order-isomorphic to an initial segment of Y. If z is in Z and w< z then it is easy to see that w is in Z. Hence, either Z is all of $X$ or it is the initial segment I(u), where u is the least element of $X$ that does not belong to Z.

 Next, I claim that if z is in Z, then there is exactly one isomorphism from I(z) to an initial segment of Y. For if not, let w be minimal such